hungtuchen/ml-playground/README.md

 # ml-playground

-This repo contains implementations of algorithms I write while learning machine learning.
+This project is highly inspired by [MLAlgorithms](https://github.com/rushter/MLAlgorithms).

+It's good to learn machine learning by implementing algorithms, and better if we can write them in an elegant and readable way.
+Then we can review later or others might easily learn from them.

-I manage to use minimal codes with demo example to illustrate the essence of them.
+So I manage to use succinct codes with demo example to illustrate the essence of ml algorithms.

 ## Supervised